javiervidrua/javiervidrua.github.io/_posts/2020-11-15-how-to-protect-your-ssh-server.md

    So now, when someone sees that you have port 22 open and tries to login, it will be endless and your server will be safe.

+## Conclusion
 These are some ways to quickly secure your SSH server and make it more robust.

+If you only change the default port or install Endlessh, it won't stop a hacker, but if you implement all, your SSH server will be much more secure and less likely to get hacked.